Sustainable Digital Marketing: Redefining Success for 2024

 While both approaches have their place—especially in a post-COVID-19 world—fostering collaboration through workshops, exercises, and events builds community and creates strong interpersonal connections.

 This doesn’t have to replace existing digital marketing efforts, but it can help you improve communication and focus on quality over quantity.
-Also, there are ways to incorporate digital experiences into in-person collaboration opportunities through shared digital whiteboards, polling and networking via mobile apps, digital ESG dashboards, and other means.
+Also, there are ways to incorporate digital experiences into in-person collaboration through digital whiteboards, polling and networking via mobile apps, digital ESG dashboards, and other means.

 Good collaboration based on shared learning experiences can help you build stronger relationships with customers, partners, and other stakeholders.
 Let’s put this at the heart of digital marketing.